 5103.104-4 Disclosure, protection, and marking of contractor bid or proposal information and source selection information.

-(a) The Assistant Secretary of the Army (Acquisition, Logistics and Technology) or contracting officer may disclose contractor bid or proposal information or source selection information to facilitate timely access to information by higher Headquarters personnel and external stakeholders who require such access in the performance of their official duties.
+(a) The Assistant Secretary of the Army (Acquisition, Logistics and Technology) or Contracting officer may disclose contractor bid or proposal information or source selection information to facilitate timely access to information by higher Headquarters personnel and external stakeholders who require such access in the performance of their official duties.
 See Appendix GG.

 Personnel serving in the following positions are authorized access to contractor bid or proposal information and source selection information to the extent necessary to perform their official duties: